Full-time Assistant Director of Annual Giving

+The Montpelier Foundation is seeking applications for two full-time archaeological technician positions to join their historical and public archaeology department .
+The position comes with benefits (health insurance, retirement, vacation, and sick leave).
+The position is provisionally for one year, with extension beyond this dependent upon the acquisition of further grants.
+Applications need to be received by April 24, 2015.
+While this announcement may have a deadline, positions will be filled as suitable applicants are found.
 The Archaeology Department at The Montpelier Foundation is a research and public archaeology department focused on discovering and interpreting the plantation landscape of James Madison, our nation’s 4th President.
-Candidates must have a bachelor’s degree (BA, BS) in Anthropology or a related field, and be able to effectively communicate archaeological techniques to untrained volunteers, students, and visitors.
-The successful candidate should also have participated in a recognized archaeological field school and have at least one to two years of experience in full-time archaeological field work, preferably in historical contexts.
+Candidates must have at least a bachelor’s degree (BA, BS) in Anthropology or a related field, and be able to effectively communicate archaeological techniques to untrained volunteers, students, and visitors.
+The successful candidate should also have participated in a recognized archaeological field school and have at least two years of experience in full-time archaeological field work, preferably in historical contexts.

 The Montpelier Foundation is an equal opportunity employer.